 National Catholic Schools Week is the annual celebration of Catholic education in the United States.
 It starts the last Sunday in January and runs all week, which in 2015 is January 25 - 31.
 Schools typically observe National Catholic Schools Week with Masses, open house and other activities for students, families, parishioners and community members.
 Through these events, schools focus on the value Catholic education provides to young people and its contributions to our church, our communities and our nation.

-Take a look at the photos from NCSW 2014 on Facebook!
+Take a look at the photos from CSW 2014 on Facebook!

 Catholic Schools Week began in 1974.
 Catholic Schools Week always begins the last Sunday in January.